pemcg/manageiq-automation-howto-guide/chapter12/state_machines.md

 The Schema columns for a State Machine are the same as in any other Class Schema, but we use more of them.

 #### Value (Instance)/Default Value (Schema)
-As in any other Class Schema, this is a Relationship to an _Instance_ to be run to perform the main processing of the State.
+As in any other Class Schema, this is a Relationship to an Instance to be run to perform the main processing of the State/Stage.
+Surprising as it may seem, we don’t necessarily need a value specified here for a State Machine (see On Entry below), although it is good practice to do so.

 #### On Entry
 We can optionally define an **On Entry** _Method_ to be run before the "main" method (the **Value** entry) is run.
 We can use this to setup or test for pre-conditions to the State, for example if the "main" Method adds a tag to an object, the **On Entry** method might check that the category and tag exist.

 The Method name can be specified as a relative path to the local class (i.e. just the Method name), or in Namespace/Class/Method syntax.

-Note - some State Machines use an **On Entry** _Method_ instead of a **Value** _Relationship_ to perform the main work of the State.
-This is useful when we wish to create self-contained State Machines with the State Machine Instance and its associated Methods all in one class.
+Note - some older State Machines such as `/Infrastructure/VM/Provisoning/StateMachines/ProvisionRequestApproval/` use an On Entry Method instead of a Value Relationship to perform the main work of the State.
+This usage is deprecated, and we should always use a Value Relationship in our State Machines.

 #### On Exit
 We can optionally define an **On Exit** _Method_ to be run if the "main" Method (the **Value** Relationship/Instance or **On Entry** Method) returns `$evm.root['ae_result'] = 'ok'`